 Two EDST 300-level electives and 470 OPPORTUNITIES FOR OFF-CAMPUS STUDY Educational Studies majors are encouraged to study abroad, taking coursework that informs them of the education systems in the countries in which they are studying and to seek out internships in education that might include both school and non-school settings (such as museums).
 Through the Center for Global Study and Engagement at Dickinson, the department has identified the Danish Institute for Study Abroad in Copenhagen as the primary study abroad site for our students.
 Appropriate coursework taken at DIS-Copenhagen will transfer toward the Educational Studies elective requirements.
+CO-CURRICULAR ACTIVITIES/PROGRAMS Kappa Delta Pi, an International Honor Society in Education, was founded in 1911 and is one of the oldest discipline-specific honor societies in the United States.
+Educational Studies majors and minors are eligible for membership in Dickinson's chapter of Kappa Delta Pi after they have completed at least eight Dickinson courses and have declared their Educational Studies major or minor.
+In accordance with the Kappa Delta Pi bylaws, eligibility is based on academic grade point average and education-related service.
+For more information, see the Student Organizations section of the Academic Bulletin.
 COURSES 120 Contemporary Issues in American Education An examination of current policies, practices, and problems in the landscape of American education with particular attention to the perspectives of various stakeholders (e.g. teachers, students, families, community leaders, employers, and elected officials).
 U.S. diversity with respect to race, class, gender, language, and exceptionality is considered within a variety of educational contexts.
 The course also examines the ways in which educational issues and reform efforts intersect with social, economic, political, and cultural forces.
 Attributes: AMST Struct & Instit Elective, Appropriate for First-Year, ENST Discip Spec (ESDS), SINE Elective, Social Sciences, US Diversity 130 History of American Education An examination of the evolution in the purposes, structures, and methodologies of formal and informal education in the United States from the colonial period to the present with particular attention to how marginalized groups have been educated.
 The course situates educational history within the broader context of social, political, and economic developments in the U.S. and considers ways in which education has been used to meet societal goals.
 Attributes: AMST Struct & Instit Elective, Appropriate for First-Year, ENST Discip Spec (ESDS), Social Sciences, US Diversity 140 Educational Psychology An examination of physical, cognitive, and psychological developmental theories and research as well as theories of learning.
 The course includes theoretical perspectives on: age-stage characteristics, exceptionality, achievement versus aptitude, as well as how developmental, sociocultural, and motivational factors influence student learning in classroom contexts.
 Attributes: AMST Struct & Instit Elective, Appropriate for First-Year, ENST Discip Spec (ESDS), Social Sciences 250 Curriculum Theory An examination of how the curriculum of educational institutions is shaped as well as how curriculum serves as a shaping force for educational institutions.
 This includes an examination of various conceptions of curriculum and of knowledge as well as curriculum ideologies and structures.
 Finally, the course examines how diverse student populations may experience the curriculum.
 Prerequisites: 120 or 130, and 140.